Table of Contents

 If you’re having trouble navigating the complicated waters of human resources, we’ve got you covered.
 Below are 10 HR resources for small business owners that should be kept close by for HR questions or issues that you’re not well-versed in handling or you’re too busy in leadership.

-Top 10 HR Resources for Small Business Owners
+Top 10 HR resources for small business owners

-It can also help resolve disputes, and might even be referred to in litigation if there’s a legal issue with an employee.
+It can also help resolve disputes and might even be referred to in litigation if an employee has a legal issue.
 Check out the Society For Human Resource Management’s (SHRM) handy handbook builder for guidance.

+Even today, at most workplaces, safety is an illusion.
 You need to keep your business safe, regardless of what happens with or to employees.
 That's where employment practices liability coverage comes into play and can be critical for your business.

 Get the most out of your employees by keeping them engaged, which usually means they’re also productive and happy with their work.
-This fun guide shares tips for boosting employee engagement and information about the key drivers of this.
+This fun guide shares tips for boosting employee engagement and information about your organization's key drivers of this.

 A good onboarding process is critical to the success of new employees.
-They need quick access to the right tools and technology to get started while being educated on the company’s values and culture on the leadership’s behalf.
+They need quick access to the right tools and technology to get started while being educated on their values and culture on the leadership’s behalf.

 Ensuring that you’re compliant with all of the various federal and state employment laws is essential.
 Doing so, however, is often easier said than done as laws are constantly changing.
 Check out ADP’s Compliance Connection for the most up-to-date compliance resources and avoid legal issues.

-Offering employees training and development opportunities is essential to keeping them satisfied, while encouraging them to grow professionally and within the company.
+Offering employees training and development opportunities is essential to keeping them satisfied while encouraging them to grow professionally and within the company.
 Learn more about the latest learning and development trends and how technology can help leadership implement successful learning and development programs.

 Use these resources to stay informed and manage the HR duties on your plate.
-Onboarding a new employee, or updating your employee handbook may not be the tasks you want to take care of, but they’re critical for the success of your business.
+Onboarding a new employee or updating your employee handbook may not be the tasks you want to take care of, but they’re critical for the success of your business.
 With a little help, it will be easier to manage these responsibilities until you can hire someone to do it for you.
 These were the 10 HR resources every small business owner should keep.